 Review of promises so far this month

 So far this month, we have been reminded that God promises to supply all our needs, tells us we are valuable, and that those of us who have accepted HIs free gift of redemption, have eternal life.
 Today, to end this short series, I’ll talk a bit about the Holy Spirit.
 I can’t do a discussion of the Spirit justice in one post, but it’s a start.

 Who is the Holy Spirit?

 He is the third person of the Trinity.
 He is one God in three persons: Father, Son, Holy Spirit.
-Each has a different “job”, yet is one God.
+Each has a different responsibility in a way, yet they aren’t robotic about it, because those responsibilities often overlap.
+He is one God.
+The only way to describe it is that it is a mystery.

 The work of the Holy Spirit in the Old Testament is often found if you look in a concordance under Spirit or Spirit of God.
 Yes, you will find information for unclean or evil spirits too, but you will find information under God’s Spirit coming on people for specific tasks such as prophets or short term tasks.
 Sometimes, even a donkey spoke.
 The Spirit seems to have been involved at creation with the rest of the Trinity.
 In Genesis 1:2b, it says “The Spirit of God was hovering over the face of the waters.”